Stephen Glass: Aftermath

 The New Republic subsequently determined that at least 27 of the 41 articles Glass wrote for the magazine contained fabricated material.
-Some of the 27, such as "Don't You D.A.R.E.", contained real reporting interwoven with fabricated quotations and incidents, while others, including "Hack Heaven," were completely made up.
+Some of the 27, such as "Don't You D.A.R.E.", contained real reporting interwoven with fabricated quotations and incidents, while others, including "Hack Heaven", were completely made up.
 In the process of creating the "Hack Heaven" article, Glass had gone to especially elaborate lengths to thwart the discovery of his deception by TNR's fact checkers: creating a website and voice mail account for Jukt Micronics; fabricating notes of story gathering; having fake business cards printed; and even composing editions of a fake computer hacker community newsletter.

 As for the balance of the 41 stories, Lane, in an interview given for the 2005 DVD edition of Shattered Glass, said, "In fact, I'd bet lots of the stuff in those other 14 is fake too. ...
 It's not like we're vouching for those 14, that they're true.
 They're probably not either".
-Rolling Stone, George and Harper's also re-examined his contributions.
-Rolling Stone and Harper's found the material generally accurate yet maintained they had no way of verifying information because Glass had cited anonymous sources.
+Rolling Stone, George, and Harper's also re-examined his contributions.
+Rolling Stone and Harper's found the material to be generally accurate, yet they maintained that they had no way of verifying the information because Glass had cited anonymous sources.
 George discovered that at least three of the stories Glass wrote for it contained fabrications.
-Glass fabricated quotations in a profile piece and apologized to the article's subject, Vernon Jordan, an adviser to Bill Clinton when he was president.
-A court filing for Glass's application to the California bar gave an updated count on his journalism career: 36 of his stories at The New Republic were said to be fabricated in part or in whole, along with three articles for George, two articles for Rolling Stone and one for Policy Review.
-Glass also later wrote a letter admitting he fabricated the article he wrote for Harper's and the company retracted the story (the publication's first retraction in 165 years).
+Glass fabricated quotations in a profile piece and apologized to the article's subject, Vernon Jordan, an adviser to Bill Clinton during his presidency.
+A court filing for Glass's application to the California bar provided an updated count of his journalism career: 36 of his stories at The New Republic were reported to be fabricated in part or in whole, along with three articles for George, two articles for Rolling Stone, and one for Policy Review.
+Glass also later wrote a letter admitting that he had fabricated the article he wrote for Harper's, and the company retracted the story (the publication's first retraction in 165 years).

-Glass had contributed a story to an October 1997 episode of the NPR program This American Life about an internship at George Washington's former plantation and another to a December 1997 episode about time he spent as a telephone psychic.
+Glass had contributed a story to an October 1997 episode of the NPR program This American Life about an internship at George Washington's former plantation and another to a December 1997 episode about the time he spent as a telephone psychic.
 The program subsequently removed both segments from the Archives section of its website "because of questions about [their] truthfulness".

 In 2003, Glass briefly returned to journalism, writing an article about Canadian marijuana laws for Rolling Stone.
-On November 7, 2003, Glass participated in a panel discussion on journalistic ethics at George Washington University, along with the editor who had hired him at The New Republic, Andrew Sullivan, who accused Glass of being a "serial liar" who was using "contrition as a career move".
+On November 7, 2003, Glass participated in a panel discussion on journalistic ethics at George Washington University, alongside the editor who had hired him at The New Republic, Andrew Sullivan, who accused Glass of being a "serial liar" who was using "contrition as a career move."